CAN THE MINT 400 REALLY BE THE GREATEST DAMN THING EVER SEEN?

 That’s what Sahara Hotel President Earl Thompson proclaimed from the finish line back in 1968.
 It was the second running of the race, and it was a brutal one.
 Most of the cars and trucks entered were strewn across the desert in various states of disrepair.
 What kind of race would it be if nobody finished?

-The race was popular for 2 reasons.
+The Mint 400 was popular for 2 reasons.
 The first was a contingency, which is held before the race to inspect the vehicles.
 The contingency was an epic party, even for Las Vegas.

 Held on Fremont Street, known as “Glitter Gulch” at the time, the festivities included all the trappings of Vegas: booze, women, gambling, and revelry.
 Packed with cars, and fans from all over the world, they all came to “the Mint” to celebrate desert racing.